 Presented in partnership with Dance Film SF, this will be the first time that this world-renowned film festival is screened in Houston.
-Next up at the Drive-In is a two-night-only screening of 2019 Audience Favorites, a curated selection of popular screen dance shorts from SFDFF’s 2019 festival.
+Next up at the Drive-In is a two-night-only screening of 2020 Audience Favorites Dance Goes On, a curated selection of popular screen dance shorts from SFDFF’s 2020 festival.
 This collection of international, imaginative and sumptuous shorts, is perfect for a varied audience — from those new to dance to the sophisticated enthusiast.
 (Run time is approx. 1 hour)

 Founded in 2010, Dance Film SF is a nonprofit organization that brings dance to new audiences through the presentation and development of dance-based media.
 In addition to presenting the award-winning San Francisco Dance Film Festival, DFSF’s year-round activities include special screenings, panels, and filmmaking workshops.
 Through touring and outreach programs, DFSF sends highlight reels to international screens and dance media into local schools.
 DFSF also produces original dance films through their Co-Laboratory program, matching top choreographers with professional filmmakers and creating the time, space, and budget for them to collaborate.